 So how do you throw your hands at the ball and “knob hit?”
-The best thing to do is to imagine that the knob of your bat is in fact the barrel.
-Your mindset and what you’re visualizing is very important, so if you can wrap your brain around trying to legitimately hit the ball with the knob of your bat, you’ll be in a good headspace.
+The best thing to do is to imagine that the knob of your bat is the barrel.
+Your mindset and what you’re visualizing are very important, so if you can wrap your brain around trying to hit the ball with the knob of your bat legitimately, you’ll be in a good headspace.

 As the ball is pitched and you’re setting everything else up, take the knob of the bat and fling it as hard as you can at the ball.
 By just reading about this, you might feel like you’re legitimately going to hit the ball with the knob, but I can assure you that this is practically impossible.
 Because what is happening when you do this is you are creating a swing path that will cause the bat to whip around like a slingshot.
 So as the knob is flung at the ball, the rest of the bat and the barrel will slingshot around the swing axis and make contact with the ball.

 Take a look at perhaps the greatest home run hitter of all time, Barry Bonds.
 Do you see where his hands are?!
 Do you see how the knob of the bat is completely out in front of the barrel?
 He’s relying on bat whip through the zone to create his power.

 Knob Hitting is the #1 way to generate more bat speed